Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • increasing swelling at the site of a bruise or fracture, confirming intramuscular or subcutaneous bleeding;

-With the manifestation of a combination of several symptoms characteristic of anemia, you need to urgently consult a doctor to make the correct diagnosis and prescribe the necessary treatment.
+If a combination of several symptoms characteristic of anemia occurs, you need to urgently consult a doctor to make a correct diagnosis and prescribe the necessary treatment.

-What is the reason for the appearance of spotting in the intervals between periods:
+What is the reason for the appearance bloody discharge in between periods:

 Diagnosis of anemia, including blood tests

-Initially, for maximum effect, in order to bring the patient out of shock and increase blood pressure to normal, doctors carry out a transfusion of at least 500 ml of plasma substitute.
-The primary introduction of Polyglyukin is performed in a stream, and when the systolic pressure reaches 100, the injection is replaced with a drip.
-Sometimes the dose of the injected solution can reach two liters.
+Initially for maximum effect to bring the patient out of shock and increase to normal arterial pressure, doctors transfuse at least 500 ml of plasma substitute.
+The initial administration of Polyglyukin is carried out in a stream, and when the systolic pressure reaches 100, the injection is replaced with a drip.
+Sometimes the dose of the administered solution can reach two liters.

-Only after all the necessary manipulations do doctors begin to diagnose the patient's anemic condition.
+Only after all the necessary manipulations do doctors begin diagnosing the patient’s anemic condition.

-Of course, an obligatory stage of diagnosis is the collection of anamnesis and the identification of possible causes underlying the disease.
-The diagnosis itself is made on the basis of a set of studies carried out: clinical and laboratory.
+Of course, an obligatory stage of diagnosis is collecting anamnesis and identifying possible reasons underlying the disease.
+The diagnosis itself is made on the basis of a combination of studies: clinical and laboratory.

 Basic methods